ds160/remarkable-remember/README.md

 ## Installation

-The application is available for Windows, Linux, and OSX.
+The application is available for Linux, MacOS, and Windows.
 Executables are available under [Releases](https://github.com/ds160/remarkable-remember/releases).

 ## Settings